qtekfun/qtekfun.github.io/_posts/DevOps/2024-01-17-jenkins-notes.md

 To reboot Jenkins, the easiest way is to use `/safeRestart`

+## Shutdown Jenkins

+To shutdown Jenkins, the easiest way is to use `/exit`

 ## Search for Jenkins errors

 Each time you receive a "Oops!" screen you have a Logging ID.
 That ID is also in the logs.
 The fastest way to get